TITLE: Love Her or Lose Her (Hot & Hammered Series Book 2 of 3)

-And her love for food was palpable throughout the pages, the way she wanted to transport someone to their best memories using food.
+And her love for food was palpable through the pages, the way she wanted to transport someone to their best memories using food.
 I was salivating so many times at the way she described all her Spanish dishes.

 Rosie is a truly admirable character who is both likable and relatable.
 Her unwavering determination in pursuing her dream of opening her own restaurant is sure to inspire and warm your heart.

 Is it any surprise that he’s the dominant type?
 I mean, it’s basically in his name.
 Dominic Vega has all the typical features of Bailey’s male MCs – alpha male, possessive and passionate.
 But he’s also hardworking and devoted to making his wife happy.
 His whole purpose in life is to provide Rosie with everything she needs, something that he learned from his father.
 But he failed to understand that what he thinks Rosie needs and what Rosie actually wants are two completely different things.